agamerawesome/netease-shards/README.md

 ## Description

-Compute the color, time and location of [Shard Eruptions](https://sky-children-of-the-light.fandom.com/wiki/NetEase#Differences) in the Game "光·遇 ()".
+Compute the color, time and location of [Shard Eruptions](https://sky-children-of-the-light.fandom.com/wiki/NetEase#Differences) in the Game "光·遇 (Light·encounter)".

 Shard is computed as described in [Shard Prediction Rule](./ShardPredictionRule.md) and calculated [here](./src/data/shard.ts)